Monica2810/STUDENT-MANAGEMENT-SYSTEM-/README.md

    https://github.com/Monica2810/STUDENT-MANAGEMENT-SYSTEM-.git

-3. Navigate to the project directory: student-management-system
+3. Navigate to the project directory: student-management-system-

-4. Run the program:
+4. Run the program in a python IDE
-   python main.py

 # How to Use